nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 What's wrong with our design?

-We are only comparing the iterator, `index` to the _next_ value.
+We are only comparing the iterator, `index`, to the _next_ value.

 What's the solution?

 Nested iteration.
-We need to compare every index to every other value in the array.
+We need to compare every index to all of the following values in the array.
 Let's update our pseudocode:
 ```
 INPUT array
 FOR EACH index IN array